therealsphinx/support.balsamiq.com/content/sales/mybsubscriptions.md

 ## Changing Your Plan

-**Note:** We recently changed our subscription system.
-If you signed up for a subscription before December 12, 2015 and have not yet migrated, see instructions for Pin Payment Subscribers below.
+{{% alert info %}}**Note:** We recently changed our subscription system.
+If you signed up for a subscription before December 12, 2015 and have not yet migrated, see instructions for Pin Payment Subscribers below.{{% /alert %}}

 The site owner or the [secondary billing administrator](https://docs.balsamiq.com/mybalsamiq/sitesettings/#4-designating-a-secondary-billing-administrator) can upgrade or downgrade, or change the payment frequency at any time in the Site Settings, under "Payment Info."
 Site Settings can be reach by selecting "My Info" from the main site navigation.